Prince Andrew Returns To Join Queen Elizabeth At Church In Scotland Amid Jeffrey Epstein Scandal

 Today in #Newcastle, The Duke of York meets students who are studying at North East Futures UTC, a state-of-the-art UTC that aims to fill the skills gap in Digital Technology & Healthcare Science sectors.
 UTCs (University Technical Colleges) enables students to apply learning to relevant and real-life contexts, supported by cutting-edge research facilities, staff and partners.
 HRH is Patron of the Baker Dearing Educational Trust, which supports and promotes new and existing UTC’s.

 The prince is reportedly set to return to his usual duties in England this week, hosting The Duke of York Award for Technical Education at St. James’s Palace, despite the continued headlines.
-Buckingham Palace has continued to deny that the Duke of York has done nothing wrong, despite his past affiliation with Epstein.
+Buckingham Palace has continued to deny that the Duke of York has done anything wrong, despite his past affiliation with Epstein.

 Though Prince Andrew is Queen Elizabeth’s third child, he has long been rumored to be the favorite, reported The Inquisitr.

 The two are often seen on horseback together, riding for recreation around the palace grounds.
-Queen Elizabeth used to ride regularly with her husband, Prince Philip, but the Duke of Edinburgh no longer rides horses since his double hip replacement surgery last year (the prince still drives horse-drawn carriages around the Windsor estate).
+Queen Elizabeth used to ride regularly with her husband, Prince Philip, but the Duke of Edinburgh no longer rides horses since his double hip replacement surgery last year.
+The prince does, however, still drive horse-drawn carriages around the Windsor estate.

-All of the queen’s children ride, but the monarch is most often seen these days with Prince Andrew or Prince Charles, where Queen Elizabeth can still be seen at 92, riding without a helmet, and instead with a scarf over her hair.
+All of the queen’s children ride, but the monarch is most often seen these days with Prince Andrew or Prince Charles.
+She can still be seen at 92, riding with a scarf over her hair instead of a helmet.
 The queen was given her first Shetland pony as a gift for her fourth birthday, courtesy of her grandfather, George V, and has been riding ever since.